-As a Research Associate at the OII, Dr Fabian Braesemann's research focuses on social data science, including work on online labour markets with Vili Lehdonvirta.
+As a Research Associate at the OII, Dr Fabian Braesemann's research focuses on social data science, in collaboration with Fabian Stephany.

 July 2021: As more and more people get vaccinated against Covid, there is hope that the worst of the pandemic is over.
 Even though the delta variant causes worries of new infection waves, many restrictions are released.
 As a consequence, on-site working and face-to-face meetings will again become part of our daily routine.

 Nonetheless, the pandemic has changed social interactions and the working life for good.
 Post-Covid, it seems inconceivable that companies will send their employees to the other end of the world for just one meeting – a zoom call suffices.
 The new habits do not only affect long-distance business flights, they also change daily work patterns.
 It seems unlikely that companies revert to an ‘old normal’ of mandatory full week office availability on 9-to-5 business days.